Doctor's Advocate: Background

 After the performance at Summer Jam, Game responded with "300 Bars and Runnin'", an extended "diss" aimed at G-Unit as well as members of Roc-A-Fella Records on the mixtape You Know What It Is Vol. 3.
 50 Cent responded through his "Piggy Bank" music video, which features the Game as a Mr. Potato Head doll and also parodies other rivals.
 Since then both groups continued to attack each other.
 The Game released two more mixtapes, Ghost Unit and a mixtape/DVD called Stop Snitchin, Stop Lyin.

 G-Unit posted a cover of Game's head on the body of a male stripper for "Hate It or Love It (G-Unit Radio Part 21)" mixtape, as a response to Game displaying pictures of G-Unit dressed as Village People.
-Although he was signed to Aftermath Entertainment, the Game left the label due to his disputes with 50 Cent and signed with Geffen Records (another label under Universal Music Group's Interscope-Geffen-A&M division) to terminate his contractual obligations with G-Unit in the summer of 2006 (although others claim 50 Cent pressured Dr. Dre to kick him off).
+Although he was signed to Aftermath Entertainment, the Game left the label due to his dispute with 50 Cent.
+Doing so, he was drafted from Interscope Records to its subsidiary label, Geffen Records (another label under Universal Music Group's Interscope Geffen A&M division) to terminate his contractual obligations with G-Unit in the summer of 2006, although reports claim 50 Cent pressured Dr. Dre to kick him off.
 G-Unit member Spider Loc had also begun to insult the Game on various songs.
 In addition, the Game released "240 Bars (Spider Joke)" and "100 Bars (The Funeral)" both attacking G-Unit, Spider Loc and others.
 50 Cent's response was "Not Rich, Still Lyin'" where he mocks the Game.
 Lloyd Banks replied to the Game on a Rap City freestyle booth session.
 The Game quickly released a "diss" record called "SoundScan" where the Game pokes fun at Lloyd Banks' album Rotten Apple falling thirteen spots on the Billboard 200 chart and disappointing second week sales.
 Lloyd Banks replied on his mixtape Mo' Money in the Bank Pt.
 5: Gang Green Season Continues with a song called "Showtime (The Game's Over)".
 Lloyd Banks states that 50 Cent wrote half of the Game's first album The Documentary and pokes fun at the Game's suicidal thoughts.